Centers & Labs

 Clinical Collaborators: Joohyun Kim, MD, Medical College of Wisconsin

-Neural Engineering, Interfacing, Modulation and Optimization Laboratory (NEIMO Lab)
+Neural Engineering & Modulation Laboratory (NEMo Lab)

-Cross-section of nerve illuminated using optogeneticsThe NEIMO Lab employs a combination of neurophysiology, optogenetics, viral gene therapy, and optical imaging techniques to develop novel neuroprosthetic and gene therapy approaches to alleviate motor deficits caused by conditions such as spinal cord injury or ALS.
+Cross-section of nerve illuminated using optogeneticsThe NEMo Lab employs a combination of neurophysiology, optogenetics, viral gene therapy, and optical imaging techniques to develop novel neuroprosthetic and gene therapy approaches to alleviate motor deficits caused by conditions such as spinal cord injury or ALS.

-Learn more about the NEIMO Lab
+Learn more about the NEMo Lab

 Technical Theme: Neural Engineering & Neurorehabilitation